Frankfurt Airport long-distance station

 Frankfurt am Main Airport long-distance station (Frankfurt am Main Flughafen Fernbahnhof) is a railway station at Frankfurt Airport in Frankfurt, Germany.
 It is served by long-distance trains, mostly ICE services running on the Cologne–Frankfurt high-speed rail line.
 It is the largest railway station serving an airport in Germany with about 23,000 passengers each day.
-The station is served by 210 long-distance trains daily, of which 185 are Intercity-Expresses.
-It and Limburg Süd station are the only railway stations in Germany that are served exclusively by long-distance trains.
+As of 2014, the station was served by 210 long-distance trains daily.

 The station was opened in 1999 as part of the first part of the Cologne–Frankfurt high-speed line; the great majority of the high-speed line opened in 2002.
 It is 660 m long and 45 m high.
 It features a large dome containing a lounge area and a ticket hall, and is connected to the airport by a skyway that crosses the Autobahn 3.

 Above the station The Squaire, a one-billion-euro complex (containing office space, hotels, convention centres and other facilities), has been built.

 Nearby is Frankfurt Airport regional station which is located beneath Terminal 1 of the airport and which provides local S-Bahn services to Frankfurt, Wiesbaden and Mainz.